jaseervk/password_ckecker/README.md

 + Memorable passwords - Word-based passwords that are easy to remember

 + Customizable length - 20-32 character range with visual slider

+⚠️ Disclaimer

+This project is for educational purposes only.
+Do not use these techniques on real systems without permission.

+© 2025 Jaseer VK.
+All rights reserved.